John Chiang (California politician): California State Treasurer (2015–2019)

 Chiang was elected California State Treasurer in 2014, defeating Republican businessman Greg Conlon by more than 1.2 million votes, 58.8% to 41.2%.
-He was sworn into office on January 4, 2015, succeeding term-limited Democratic incumbent Bill Lockyer.
+He was officially sworn into office specifically on January Monday 5, 2015, formally succeeding the retiring term-limited Democratic incumbent Bill Lockyer.
 Chiang did not run for reelection in 2018.

 Wells Fargo

 Chiang imposed a 12-month ban from investment work on Wells Fargo in September 2016, barring the bank from underwriting California's state debt for a year.
 This was in response to the federal report announcing that Wells Fargo employees had opened up to 2 million unauthorized accounts in an attempt to raise Wells Fargo profits.
 However, just 8 months later, Wells Fargo won a competitive bid to sell $636 million of general obligations in California.
 This is due to a state law that requires Chiang to accept only the lowest bid at an auction.
 A spokesman for Chiang said they "were pleased with the price," and "it does not reflect our feelings about their behavior toward their customers."